envoylabs/cw2981-token-level-royalties/README.md

 ![Build and Test](https://github.com/envoylabs/cw2981-token-level-royalties/actions/workflows/build_and_test.yml/badge.svg)

-# CW2981 Token-level Royalties
+# CW-2981 Token-level Royalties

-An example of porting EIP2981 to implement royalties at a per-contract level.
+An example of porting EIP-2981 to implement royalties at a token mint level.

 Exposes two new query message types: